 Cook them on a grill on medium heat for five minutes on each side.

-Optionally Caramelize some onions with the Same Tofu Marinade
+Optionally Caramelise some onions with the Same Tofu Marinade.

 Once you've got the Vegan Arepas Grilled and Ready, you just cut them half way and start filling them with some arugula, the grilled tofu and the creamy vegan sauce.

 This combination is magnificent!

 White Corn or Maize as a Nutrient

 Corn is a good source of many vitamins, minerals and it is an excellent carbohydrate option for people with gluten intolerance.Jump to Recipe